dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 .NET is a collection of repositories that collectively ship together to form a coherent product.
 Each individual repository in the graph contributes build outputs that are consumed in other repositories, and potentially shipped to customers.
 Therefore, a 'build' of .NET is not just a build of a single repository. .NET maintains two ways of building this product.
 - **Source-build** - Building an *aggregate* of all of the repositories on a single machine (no orchestration) in a single configuration to produce a .NET SDK that is shippable by our Linux source-build partners.
-- **Microsoft's official build** - The process of building each node in the dependency graph, updating any downstream with newly produced outputs, testing and committing those updates, and then repeating until all changes have flowed through the graph to all possible downstream nodes.
+- **Microsoft's official build** - The process of building each node in the dependency graph, updating any downstream repo with newly produced outputs, testing and committing those updates, and then repeating until all changes have flowed through the graph to all possible downstream nodes.
 As you might imagine, this process is complex.
 New changes in repositories reset the build.
 Coordinating branch management for more than a dozen repositories across multiple releases of .NET is challenge.
 There is a high degree of infrastructural overhead.
 Furthermore, even within repository builds there tends to be a large degree of complexity and orchestration.

 Maintaining both these methodologies is expensive.
 There are meaningful differences between how source-build and Microsoft's official build produce binaries.
 There are different restrictions on what inputs are allowed to be used in source-build as compared to Microsoft's build.
-Even more, the source-build methodology today does not support building the full breadth of assets that Microsoft ships on a monthly cadence.
+Even more, the source-build methodology today does not support building Windows.
 From a community perspective, these differences contribute to a lack of approachability and an inability to have a meaningful upstream/downstream model for collaboration.

 One insight is that Microsoft's build, source-build, and meaningful upstream/downstream collaboration are **overlapping problems**, and can be satisfied by the same solution if considered together.
 Our whole-product repo structure is very costly for us and unapproachable by others.
 We have spent a lot on these topics over the years, with hard-won progress, and no end in sight.
 A different repo design-point could provide us with a better and cheaper system.